Data Localization Laws by Country (2026)

 Enforcement

 Russia's data protection authority, Roskomnadzor, has enforced the localization requirement through blocking actions.
-LinkedIn was blocked in Russia in 2016 for failing to comply with the localization requirement, in the first major enforcement action under the law.
-Fines for localization violations have increased significantly, reaching up to 18 million rubles for initial violations and up to 6 million rubles for repeated violations as of 2023 amendments.
+LinkedIn was blocked in Russia in 2016 for failing to comply with the localization requirement.
+Penalties for localization violations now range from RUB 60,000 to RUB 18,000,000, with repeated violations potentially resulting in website blocking.

 India: Evolving Localization Landscape

-India's data localization requirements have shifted significantly.
+India's data localization framework has shifted considerably.
 The Digital Personal Data Protection Act (DPDP Act) of 2023 replaced the earlier Personal Data Protection Bill, which had included strict localization provisions.

 Payment Data Localization